MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-stages.md

 ## Plan

-When you win a quote associated with a project and the project progresses to the **Contract** stage, the project stage will be updated to the **Plan** stage.
+When you win a quote associated with a project and the project progresses to the **Contract** phase, the project stage will be updated to the **Plan** stage.
 Similar to the quote details on the **Sales** tab, details about the contract will be displayed as well.

 ## Deliver